nus-cs2103-AY2324S2/ip/README.md

 Add an Event task to the item list by using the following command:
 ```
-event [task] /from yyyy-MM-dd HHmm /to dd-MM-yyyy
+event [task] /from dd-MM-yyyy /to dd-MM-yyyy
 ```

 ### ✅ Add a Todo